 Sharing is caring!

-Looking for ways to rock some awesome night photos?
+Are you looking for ways to rock some awesome nighttime photos?
 Here’s everything you ever wanted to know to get you started taking incredible photos after dark!

 Nighttime Photography is easy when you know the basics!

-First (and most important in any kind of photography) is learning how to master manual mode.
+First (and most important in any photography situation) is learning how to master manual mode.
 Once you have a basic handle on that, you can start to stretch into different lighting conditions and still get photos that rock!
-In fact, you might find it even more fun to try tricky conditions on purpose to see just how much you can really do!
+You might find it even more fun to try tricky photography conditions on purpose to see just how much you can do!

-Now that we’ve got that mastered, let’s talk about nighttime photos.
-There are two areas to be concerned with when you venture into photos in the dark: Equipment and Settings.
-Let’s start with equipment.
+Now that we’ve got that mastered let’s talk about nighttime photos.
+There are two areas to be concerned with when you venture into photography in the dark: Equipment and Settings.
+Let’s start with the equipment.

 TIME TO TALK TRIPODS

 Because you will likely be using a slow shutter speed with most darkly lit scenes, you will need to have a way to keep your camera still.
-You can just set your camera on a solid surface to keep it still (this is the part where I warn you about making sure your camera is safe from falling off the flat surface or from small hands bumping it).
+You can place your camera on a solid surface to keep it steady.
+Of course, that comes with the warning to make sure your camera is safe from falling off the flat surface.
 But the most obvious way to keep your camera still and secure is by using a tripod.
-Don’t worry – you’ll have lots of uses for it besides simply nighttime photography.
+Don’t worry – you’ll have lots of uses for it besides only nighttime photography.

-Once you’ve decided to add a tripod to your equipment, you need to decide what you can afford.
-You can get a decent tripod for as little as $50 and you can spend up into the thousands.
+Once you’ve decided to add a tripod to your equipment, you need to determine what you can afford.
+You can get a decent tripod for as little as $50, and you can spend up into the thousands.
 If your budget is on the smaller end, consider buying used.
 You can keep a lookout on the Facebook Marketplace, Craigslist, or your local garage sales or thrift shops.
 I paid $6.99 for a gently used (still in the box) Sunpak unit at my local thrift shop and used it for two solid years before needing to upgrade.
-This gave me the opportunity to see how much I would use it and what features I would eventually find important.
+This practice tripod allowed me to see how much I would use it and what features I would eventually find valuable.

 Once I knew I wanted to upgrade, I did my homework and ended up with this beast from Sirui:

-If you want to skip over several inexpensive tripods and go right for a solid investment that will last you for years, you cannot go wrong with Sirui.
-The model I purchased is meant for use in all weather conditions, which suits me well since I take plenty of nighttime photos in and around the sand and Lake Michigan.
+If you want to skip over several inexpensive tripods and go right for a substantial investment that will last you for years, you cannot go wrong with Sirui.
+The model I purchased is perfect for use in all weather conditions, which suits me well since I take plenty of nighttime photos in and around the sand and Lake Michigan.

 TRIPODS - A FINAL WORD